pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What changes on the page after you successfully login?
 Why?

 * **Your Answer:**
+Create a New Post, All Users and Logout appears in the navigation menu because state was updated with the userId

 * **Question:** What happens if you enter in the incorrect information?
 What _should_ happen?

 * **Your Answer:**
+app crashes.
+It should give a 401 because of invalid credentials
 ---

 - [ ] Try refreshing the page.
 You'll notice it _looks_ like you've been logged out, although your token is still stored in LocalStorage.
 To solve this, we will need to plug in to the component life cycle with `componentDidMount()`.
 Try adding the following code to `App.js`: